Discover How to Use Hashtags on Instagram

-Hashtags are still an effective way to get more eyes on Instagram posts in 2020.
+Hashtags are still an effective way to get more eyes on Instagram posts.
 Wait… what?
 Did you know that a post with at least one Instagram hashtag averages 12.6% more engagement than posts without a hashtag.
 Thus, if you want to grow your account, it really is worth creating a hashtag strategy for your brand!

 This guide to Instagram hashtags will help you understand all you need to know about using hashtags in order to build a community around your business, improve your posts’ engagement rates, and get more followers.

 Keep reading this Coco Solution new blog article to learn how to use hashtags on Instagram strategically and the necessary steps that you need to take to implement an effective hashtag strategy on your favourite social media platform.

 A hashtag –introduced by the octothorpe symbol (#)– is a type of metadata tag used on social networks such as Twitter, Facebook or LinkedIn, among others.
 It lets users apply dynamic, user-generated tagging that helps other users easily find messages with a specific theme or content.

 Therefore, users create and use hashtags by placing an octothorpe (also called a number sign, or pound sign) # usually in front of a word or unspaced phrase in a message.
 The hashtag may contain letters, digits, and underscores.

 Searching for that hashtag yields each message that someone has tagged with it.
 A hashtag archive is consequently collected into a single stream under the same hashtag.
 For instance, on the photo-sharing service Instagram, the hashtag #redsky allows users to find all the posts that have been tagged using that hashtag.